20 Things You Didn't Know You Wanted to Know About Hocus PocusPilar Clark

 Three wacky witches, two magic spells, one hilarious comedy — it’s all part of everyone’s favorite spooktacular cult classic: Hocus Pocus, part of ABC Family’s 13 Nights of Halloween.

-Every time we watch, I notice something I hadn’t before — glaring goofs, historical inconsistencies, and “facts” that may or may not be true.
+Every time we watch, I notice something I missed before — glaring goofs, historical inconsistencies, and “facts” that may or may not be true.
 But hey, no one said it was a documentary.
 Besides, it gives me a good reason to nerd out about all kinds of random trivia I’ve picked up over the years..

 Dost thou comprehend?

-To that end, here are 20 things you didn’t know you wanted to know about the this mainstay of camp Disney culture:
+To that end, here are 20 things you didn’t know you wanted to know about this mainstay of camp Disney culture:

 Leonardo DiCaprio was reportedly offered the part of Max Dennison, but turned it down to star in What’s Eating Gilbert Grape.
 I think we’re all okay with how things turned out.